D. R. Shackleton Bailey

-Academic career
+Background

-Bailey was the youngest of four children born to John Henry Shackleton Bailey and Rosmund Maud (née Giles).
+Bailey was born in Lancaster, Lancashire, the youngest of four children born to John Henry Shackleton Bailey and Rosmund Maud (née Giles).
 After being educated at Lancaster Royal Grammar School, where his mathematician father was headmaster, Shackleton Bailey read first Classics and then Oriental Studies at Gonville and Caius College, Cambridge, before spending the years of the Second World War at Bletchley Park, the home of the British code-breaking efforts.

+Career

 He returned to Caius as a fellow in 1944, and in 1948 obtained a lectureship in Tibetan at Cambridge University.
 In 1955 he migrated to Jesus College, Cambridge, where, as Director of Studies in Classics, he began publishing the long series of books and articles on Latin authors that would occupy the rest of his life.
 He spent four more years at Caius from 1964 to 1968, this time serving as Bursar and Senior Bursar.
 This time, his move was reputedly because Sir Denys Page, Master of Jesus, refused to allow Shack (as he was commonly known) to have a cat-flap installed in his ancient oak door.
 In 1968 he crossed the Atlantic, specifically to the University of Michigan at Ann Arbor; and in 1976 he moved to Harvard University (whose Classics department he had visited in 1963), first as Professor of Greek and Latin, then (from 1982) as Pope Professor of the Latin Language and Literature.
 He twice served as the editor of Harvard Studies in Classical Philology (1980-1981 and 1983–1985).
-In 1988 he retired from Harvard and became an adjunct professor at the University of Michigan.
+In 1988 he retired from Harvard and became an adjunct professor at the University of Michigan, teaching until 2002.